NET WORTH: Unknown

 OTHER: DiMenna has been a supporter of his alma mater, Fairfield University.
 A $5 million gift established the DiMenna-Nyselius Library at the school.
 In the past, support has also gone to Central Park Conservancy and St. Jude Children's Hospital.

-LOOKING AHEAD: Of late, Harlem Children's Zone has been the main (if not the sole) beneficiary of DiMenna's annual grantmaking.
+LOOKING AHEAD: Of late, Harlem Children's Zone has been the main (if not sole) beneficiary of DiMenna's annual grantmaking, and he has not indicated any change in plans on the horizon.

 The DiMenna Foundation does not provide a clear avenue for grantseekers to get in touch with the couple, but an address is below